sfdcbrewery/sriharideep.github.io/_posts/2018-10-31-ErrorHandlingSalesforceHandling.md

     }

 ```
-Now, lets see how we can handle the above error in a Lightning friendly way.
+Now, let's see how we can handle the above error in a Lightning friendly way.
 Thankfully, the solution to this problem is quite simple.
 1. Use Try-catch block to make sure the exceptions are caught.
 2. Throw an AuraHandledException in the catch block.
 This allows you to provide a custom user-friendly error message.